GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 #### Skilled Defense
 If you are attacked with a weapon or unarmed attack and have a greater total level of training than the attacker, you may use your reaction to prevent them from gaining any benefits of their training.
 If you have the same level of training, you may choose to prevent them from gaining one specific benefit from their training.

+#### Wholesome Courage
+The die rolled for you Bravery feature is now a d8.
+You may use your reaction to increase it to a d12.

+#### Battle Instinct
+As an action, you may measure up a foe within a number of yards equal to your level.
+You know how many hitpoints it currently has.
+You also know this when you Press Attack against a foe.
+If a foe critically fails to strike you unarmed or with a weapon, you know their level of training in that weapon and are automatically aware of them.

 #### Warrior Mastery
-Grisham has trained well with his weapons, giving him the equivalence of an additional level of training in the bow, handaxe, and shield.
+Grisam has trained well with his weapons, giving him the equivalence of an additional level of training in the bow, handaxe, and shield.
 He gains the benefit listed below as appropriate to the weapon.

 ##### **Table**: *Warrior Mastery*
 | Weapon                 | Benefit      |